tmhglnd/mercury/grammar/README.md

 ## How To Use

+first run `npm install` in the grammar directory

 1. Open the `mercury.ne` file to view the grammar in the Nearley language including the moo tokenizer as embedded js code on the top.
 2. Generate the `grammar.js` parser file with the command `npm run gen` on the commandline.
 3. Generate the railroad graph with the command `npm run graph` on the commandline.